top of page

 1. Backup Your Files - Make multiple copies of your audio and

-4. Transcribe the Files - you can either type what your relative said as they say it or use Rev or Temi to capture captions.
+4. Transcribe the Files - You can either type what your relative said as they say it or use Rev or Temi to capture captions.
 (Personally, I upload the video to YouTube, and then edit auto-captions.
 It's free with a Google Account.)

-6. Update your family tree - using sites like MyHeritage, Ancestry, FamilySearch, and FindMyPast; you can take any new knowledge gained and update your family tree.
+6. Update your family tree - Using sites like MyHeritage, Ancestry, FamilySearch, and FindMyPast; you can take any new knowledge gained and update your family tree.
 Your source to cite will be this interview.

 7. Create something - Whether you write a book, create a scrapbook, or make a video, do something with the interview that pieces together the photos, documents, artifacts, and stories into one enjoyable format.
 To learn how to create family history videos, check out my webinar.